Asymmetries of Service: Interdependence and Synchronicity: Motivation, Background, and Further Literature Review

 \subsection{Evidence of Behavioral Phenomena Which Shape Services}

-Service theory has also recognized that behavior should be incorporated into the design and control of services \citepm{chase2001want}.
-Indeed, evidence has amassed throughout the behavioral operations management literature that the behavior of customers and agents has significant impact on the performance of services, often in ways that escape or even defy the dynamics of hallmark stochastic service models.
-Of particular interest here are observations of non-monotonic relationships between performance and load, which is by now well-documented across many service contexts and many definitions of those metrics \citepm{Delasay2017LoadEffect}.
-For instance, in two different healthcare settings, \citetm{Kc2009ImpactOperations} showed that patient throughput would rise as the new patient rate (load) increases but then would decrease under prolonged periods of high load (overwork), leading to an inverted-U shape of throughput.
-Similar in spirit but quite different in setting, \citetm{lee2021managing} observed an inverted-U relationship between sales and customer traffic in retail fitting rooms.
+Service theory has also recognized that behavior should be incorporated into the design and control of services \citep{chase2001want}.
+Indeed, evidence has amassed throughout the behavioral operations management literature that the behavior of customers and agents has significant impact on the performance of services, often in ways that are not captured in and may even be contradicted by the dynamics of hallmark stochastic service models.
+Of particular interest here are observations of non-monotonic relationships between performance and load, which is by now well-documented across many service contexts and many definitions of those metrics \citep{Delasay2017LoadEffect}.
+For instance, in two different healthcare settings, \citet{Kc2009ImpactOperations} showed that patient throughput would rise as the new patient rate (load) increases but then would decrease under prolonged periods of high load (overwork), leading to an inverted-U shape of throughput.
+Similar in spirit but quite different in setting, \citet{lee2021managing} observed an inverted-U relationship between sales and customer traffic in retail fitting rooms.

-In this paper, we are specifically interested in load as defined by concurrency, meaning an agent multitasking across several simultaneous customers; the behavioral operations literature has documented non-monotonic performance under this structure as well.
-For instance, \citetm{tan2014does} observes an inverted-U relationship between sales (measured in dollars per check) and concurrent workload by servers in multiple locations of a restaurant chain, and, likewise, \citetm{Kc2013DoesDepartment} finds a inverted-U shape of throughput (measured in patients per hour) as a function of the concurrent workload by physicians in an emergency department.
-Similarly, \citetm{coviello2014time,coviello2015inefficiency} describe an inverted-U throughput (measured in cases completed per week) in the number of multitasked cases by judges in a labor court in Milan.
-Furthermore, using inpatient data from California hospitals, \citetm{berry2016past} finds an inverted-U-shaped throughput as a function of concurrency and even finds evidence of a second ``tipping point,'' meaning that the length-of-stay actually increases, decreases, and then increases again as a function of the multitasked load.
+In this paper, we are specifically interested in load as defined by concurrency, meaning an agent multitasking across several simultaneous customers.
+The behavioral operations literature has documented non-monotonic performance under this structure as well.
+For instance, \citet{tan2014does} observes an inverted-U relationship between sales (measured in dollars per check) and concurrent workload by servers in multiple locations of a restaurant chain, and, likewise, \citet{Kc2013DoesDepartment} finds an inverted-U shape of throughput (measured in patients per hour) as a function of the concurrent workload by physicians in an emergency department.
+Similarly, \citet{coviello2014time,coviello2015inefficiency} describe an inverted-U throughput (measured in cases completed per week) in the number of multitasked cases by judges in Milan.